Better than Revenge: Commentary and aftermath

-Contemporary media reacted negatively to "Better than Revenge", citing its narrative as slut-shaming.
-As observed by Nate Jones for Vulture, the song solidified Swift's image as anti-feminist; some media had previously accused Swift of being hostile to feminism through lyrics of certain songs such as "Fifteen", which critics deemed sex-negative; and "You Belong with Me", which is about her competing with another girl for a boy's love.
-Some feminist writers alleged Swift of capitalizing on female-female rivalries.
+Contemporary media reacted negatively to "Better than Revenge", complaining its narrative was slut-shaming.
+As observed by Nate Jones for Vulture, the song solidified Swift's image as anti-feminist; some media had previously accused Swift of being hostile to feminism through lyrics of certain songs such as "Fifteen", which critics deemed sex-negative, and "You Belong with Me", which is about her competing with another girl for a boy's love.
+Some feminist writers alleged that Swift was capitalizing on female-female rivalries.
 In 2014, Swift told The Guardian that she identified as a feminist and spoke about the song: "I was 18 when I wrote that.
 That's the age you are when you think someone can actually take your boyfriend.
 Then you grow up and realize no one can take someone from you if they don't want to leave."

-Even after Swift claimed to be a feminist, critics continued to take issue with her "calculated" image, deeming her feminist ideology self-interested.
-As Swift's success grew with her subsequent pop albums, the media focused on the problematic lyrics of "Better than Revenge" to question Swift's feminist identity.
+Even after Swift claimed to be a feminist, critics continued to take issue with her "calculated" image, deeming her feminist ideology self-interested and performative.
+As Swift's success grew with her subsequent pop albums, the media focused on the lyrics of "Better than Revenge" to question Swift's feminist identity.
 In a commentary for New Statesman in 2017, Annie Leszkiewicz considered "Better than Revenge" a misstep for Swift's artistry, on the grounds that it indulged in celebrity and tarnished her wholesome public image that she had curated.
-Journalists indicated that "Better than Revenge" was the precedent to many of Swift's subsequent songs about celebrity and vengeance, notably "Bad Blood" (2015) and "Look What You Made Me Do" (2017), as her personal life became sensationalized in the press.
+Journalists indicated that "Better than Revenge" was the precedent to many of Swift's subsequent songs about celebrity and vengeance, such as "Bad Blood" (2015) and "Look What You Made Me Do" (2017), as her personal life became sensationalized in the press.
+As a result, Swift changed a lyric on the re-recorded version of the song in 2023.